 Host With The Most?William Gadea 08.09.2011

 There’s no right answer to this question.
-You have to look at the pros and cons of each option, and see what’s right for you.
+You have to look at the pros and cons of each option, and see what’s the best video host for you.

 Self-hosting: Hosting is something you can do yourself.
 All but the most basic web-hosting packages give you the means.
 The most common movie format had been Flash, but it’s not longer as safe a choice as it had been.
 The burgeoning popularity of Apple’s iPad, iTouch, and iPhone — none of which play Flash at all — has made self-hosting in Flash video a bit more problematic.
 MP4s encoded in the H264 codec are becoming a popular format, since this allows play on both iOS and most Flash players.